masnun/elixir-school/lessons/basics/modules.md

 ```

 If we attempt to call a macro that is not yet loaded Elixir will raise an error.
+The most commonly used bit that needs `require` due to use of macros is `require IEx; IEx.pry`.

 ### `use`

 The use macro invokes a special macro, called `__using__/1`, from the specified module.
 Here’s an example:

 ```elixir
 # lib/use_import_require/use_me.ex